 Where to stay in Rome with kids: best areas and hotels in Rome for families

-Hotel Mascagni Conveniently located close to Termini Train station, Hotel Mascagni had good family rooms and special attentions for little guests such as cots, high chairs, bottle warmers and complimentary colouring set on arrival.
-You can check latest prices on hotels.com or booking.com
+Hotel Mascagni (4 star hotel) Conveniently located close to Termini Train station, Hotel Mascagni had good family rooms and special attentions for little guests such as cots, high chairs, bottle warmers and complimentary colouring set on arrival.

-Hotel Santa Maria A good 3-star hotel located in Trastevere, regularly rated as one of the most ‘authentic’ areas of Rome.
+Hotel Santa Maria (3 star hotel) A good 3-star hotel located in Trastevere, regularly rated as one of the most ‘authentic’ areas of Rome.
 Originally built as a convent, this hotel has beautiful rooms, a lovely cloister and a very welcoming attitude towards families.
-You can check latest prices on hotels.com or booking.com

 They say it’s impossible to get a bad meal in Rome but I am afraid this is not true.